bardan-dhakal/A-eye_Weapons-Detection/backend/STREAMING_README.md

-# 🛡️ SentinelAI Streaming Integration
+# 🛡️ A-eye Streaming Integration

 This document explains the streaming functionality that has been integrated into the main weapon detection system.